 Most of your guests will arrive early, way before the actual ceremony starts.
 Have some interesting food items to offer them at this time.
 For instance, you can serve finger bites like a Pizza or savory dishes like Chicken Yakitori or classic asian confectionaries like Mini Macau Egg Tart.
 Also, serve them hot tea or coffee.
 If you need more ideas for pre-ceremony snacks and beverages, check out the tea reception menu of Elsie’s Kitchen.
 We offer a variety of heritage deserts, cakes and pastries along with brewed coffee and tea.

-There’s no set rule on what meal style to choose for your wedding reception, but a catered buffet gives your guests more flexibility of food choices and helps them socialize.
+There’s no set rule on what meal style to choose for your wedding food catering for reception, but a catered buffet gives your guests more flexibility of food choices and helps them socialize.
 Unlike a plated meal, a buffet allows your guests to choose what they want to eat and how much.
 For instance, just because someone tried Signature Muar Mackerel Otah doesn’t mean they cannot eat Stir-Fried Black Pepper Udon.

 Setting up a live food station at your wedding venue is a great way to offer your guests more interactive experience with their foods.
 It’s one thing to eat a tasty food; it’s another to see the making of it before eating.
 Your guests will see the foods being prepared; and if they want, they can even alter the dish slightly to suit their taste and preferences.
 Talk to your caterer about what foods they can make at live stations.
 For instance, Elsie’s Kitchen offers live stations for beef carving, salmon, Kueh Pie Tee, and Laksa.